Make-UpWorkClub/StudyNotes/en-US/notes/biology/Archaea.md

 - Prokaryotic
 - No pathogenic Archaea discovered
-- Tolerates or even thrives in extreme environments
+- Many are extremophiles () or even thrives in extreme environments
 	- Methanogen: guts of herbivores
 	- Thermophile: hydrothermal vents
 	- Halophile: hypersaline lakes